top of page

 1969 DS’s for the USA had two dashboard designs, one appearing on early 1969 cars and a different one that appeared on 1969 ½ cars.
 The early 1969 dashboard changes are described below:

-• The most notable dashboard change on USA DS’s in early 1969 was that the little round dashboard switches that had been used for a number of years were replaced with rectangular rocker switches made by Jaeger.
+• The most notable dashboard change on USA DS’s and ID's in early 1969 was that the little round dashboard switches that had been used for a number of years were replaced with rectangular rocker switches made by Jaeger.
 These rocker switches were only used for a few months in early 1969 and were apparently an interim solution to comply with US crashworthiness rules associated with occupant safety.
-There is an ID19 dashboard from early 1969 that also uses the Jaeger switches.
-Annoyingly, some of these switches didn't have symbols on them, so one had to memorize the function.
+Annoyingly, some of these switches didn't have symbols on them, so one had to memorize their function.
 See photos.

 • The ignition switch was moved from the main dashboard facia to the left side of the steering wheel pod, also presumably to comply with US crashworthiness rules.